meltyourface/blank/posts/Spirit-Box/Comparative-Analysis-Popular-Spirit-Box-Models-for-Paranormal-Communication/index.md

 - Paranormal detection capabilities: The unique combination of frequency scanning and white noise increases the likelihood of direct communication.
 - Effectiveness: Many users claim SBOX's ability to avoid radio interference greatly enhances its performance.

-Case study: During the "Haunted Hill House" investigation, the paranormal team from "Ghost Hunts USA" state that they effectively captured ghostly voices using the SBOX scanner.
+**Case study**: During the "Haunted Hill House" investigation, the paranormal team from "Ghost Hunts USA" state that they effectively captured ghostly voices using the SBOX scanner.

 3. The P-SB11 Spirit Box